JuliaManifolds/ManifoldsBase.jl/docs/src/design.md

 ## General order of parameters

-Since the central element for functions on a manifold is the manifold itself, it should always be the first parameter, even for mutating functions.
-Then the classical parametzers of a function (for example a point and a tangent vector for the retraction) follow and the final part are parameters to further dispatch on, which usually have their defaults.
+Since the central element for functions on a manifold is the manifold itself, it should always be the first parameter, even for in-place functions.
+Then the classical parameters of a function (for example a point and a tangent vector for the retraction) follow and the final part are parameters to further dispatch on, which usually have their defaults.

 ## A 3-Layer architecture for dispatch